Yoshi325/talks-ansible/outline.rst

   networking_interface_ip

-The drawback to dictionaries is: when you set a value somewhere else, it will replace the **whole** dictionary.
+The drawback to dictionaries is: when you set a value somewhere else, it will replace the **entire** dictionary.
 It does not merge it.

 Back to Those Alternatives